Skip to main content

 Current Status: Sustain

-ICMAI does not have direct responsibility for the adoption of public sector accounting standards in India, which is the responsibility of the Government through the Comptroller and Auditor General of India and the Government Accounting Standards Advisory Board.
+The Institute of Cost Accountants of India (ICMAI) does not have direct responsibility for the adoption of public sector accounting standards in India.
+Public sector accounting standards are developed through the Government Accounting Standards Advisory Board (GASAB), established by the Comptroller and Auditor General of India with the support of the Government of India.

-ICMAI also supports its members by raising awareness of developments in public sector accounting and incorporating relevant topics into its education and professional development activities.
+ICMAI also supports its members by incorporating public sector accounting, government accounting, and related financial reporting topics into its education materials, professional publications, and continuing professional development activities.

 Current Status: Sustain

-Under the Cost and Works Accountants Act, 1959, ICMAI is responsible for establishing and operating an investigative and disciplinary (I&D) system for Cost and Management Accountants.
+Under the Cost and Works Accountants Act, 1959, the Institute of Cost Accountants of India (ICMAI) has direct responsibility for establishing and operating an investigative and disciplinary system for Cost and Management Accountants.

-ICMAI’s I&D framework includes the Director (Discipline), Board of Discipline, and Disciplinary Committee, which are responsible for reviewing complaints, conducting investigations, and imposing disciplinary actions where appropriate.
-Sanctions may include reprimands, fines, suspension, or removal from membership.
+ICMAI’s framework includes the Director (Discipline), Board of Discipline, and Disciplinary Committee, which are responsible for receiving complaints and information, conducting investigations, determining cases of professional or other misconduct, and imposing disciplinary actions where appropriate.
+Sanctions may include reprimands, monetary penalties, suspension, or removal from membership.
+Members may appeal disciplinary decisions to the Appellate Authority established under the Act.

-Overall, ICMAI maintains an established and operational I&D system supported by a statutory framework, consistent with the requirements of SMO 6.
+Accordingly, ICMAI maintains an established and operational investigative and disciplinary system supported by a statutory framework and aligned with SMO 6 requirements.

 Current Status: Sustain

-ICMAI does not have direct responsibility for the adoption of accounting standards in India, which are prescribed by the relevant authorities through the national regulatory framework.
+The Institute of Cost Accountants of India (ICMAI) does not have direct responsibility for the adoption of corporate financial reporting standards in India.
+Accounting standards are prescribed by the Ministry of Corporate Affairs through the national regulatory framework.

-Within the scope of its mandate, ICMAI supports the implementation of accounting standards, including Indian Accounting Standards (Ind AS), through the incorporation of financial reporting topics into its initial professional development and continuing professional development programs.
-The institute also provides training programs, technical publications, and professional courses, including certificate programs on IFRS and financial reporting standards, to enhance members’ understanding of international developments.
+Within the scope of its mandate, ICMAI supports implementation of financial reporting standards, including Indian Accounting Standards (Ind AS), through its education framework, continuing professional education programs, technical publications, and professional development activities.
+ICMAI also provides members with access to resources on international financial reporting and connected financial reporting developments.

 Current Status: Sustain